SkymouseStudios/skymse-jekyll/_posts/2020-04-07-create-an-automated-campaign-in-mailchimp.md

 ---
 layout: post
 author: Patrick Hanus
-title: How to Create a Email Automations in MailChimp
+title: Save time and impress your customers with Email Automations in MailChimp
 subtitle: Leverage the power of automations to start sending better email.
 description: Use Mailchimp to its fullest potential!
 This post covers everything you need to know to start using email automations to market to your customers and to build a marketing system for your small business.
-permalink: "/blog/create-automations-in-mailchimp/"
+permalink: "/blog/save-time-with-automations-in-mailchimp/"
-img: "/library/images/blog/ep005-awesome-marketing-system.jpg"
+img: "/uploads/020-find-time-with-mailchimp.png"
-ttr: "12"
+ttr: "10"
 categories:
 - content

 ---

 Email campaigns are the best way to communicate with your customers.
 Email is very widely used and simple to use for marketing.
 All you have to do is get your audience's permission to send them your automated emails and you can keep your customers coming back for more and more of your services or product!

 If you have someone's email address that is WAY better than having them follow you on Instagram or Facebook.
-In the former case, the social media network owns the relationship between you and your customer.
-You are at the mercy of Facebook.
+In the former case, **the social media network owns the relationship between you and your customer.** You are at the mercy of Facebook.
 They decide when your customers see your content--sometimes in an unethical way.

 The great thing is, when using email, YOU own the relationship.
 YOU control when people see the content and how it's presented.
 If you control the audience, you can **intentionally build a relationship with those people**.
 THAT is how you create raving fans 🤘 (or just longlasting business relationships).